 Gabriela Mistral was born Lucila Godoy y Alcayaga in the high Andean village of Vicuña.
 Both of her parents came from familes of mixed Basque and Indian heritage.
 Her father, who was a teacher, abandoned the family when she was three years old.
 Before he left, he made a garden for his daughter.
 There Gabriela discussed with flowers and birds.

-Mistral attended rural primary school and Vicuña state secondary school (1898-1901).
+Mistral grew up in an all-female household.
+She attended rural primary school and Vicuña state secondary school (1898-1901).
 At the age of sixteen she began to support herself and her mother by working as a teacher's aide.
 Mistral's meteoric advancement as a teacher and educator was owed to her extensive publications, which were directed at a diverse audience of schoolteachers, administrators, children and fellow poets.
 Her first texts were published in the newspapers La Voz de Elqui and Diario Radical de Coquimbo in 1905.
 She used the pen name Gabriela Mistral – taking it from the French poet Frédéric Mistral (1830-1914) and the Italian writer Gabriele d'Annunzio (1863-1938) – only for her poetry.